aeshird/aeshird-hw7/README.md

 ### Instructions

-Use this link to access the Business Analytics Student Survey.
-[Business Analytics Student Survey](https://orange-pebble-0301f2110.5.azurestaticapps.net/)
+Use the following link to access the [Business Analytics Student Survey](https://orange-pebble-0301f2110.5.azurestaticapps.net/).

 ---